ChineeseGuy/Chrome-password-grabber-with-discord-webhook-./README.md

 this is for expermental and educational uses only!!!
 DO NOT USE THIS SCRIPT FOR ANY MALICIOUS ACTIVITY, THAT CAN HARM OTHERS

+# updating
+I will update this script from time t0 time if nescessary for it to work, but most likely i will not add new features to it.

 # OS support
 Windows
 # Usage